soedinglab/mockinbird/doc/source/pipeline_modules.rst

 """"""""""""""

 BSFinder calculates p-values by learning a statistical model on non-specific conversion events.
 This model cannot distinguish background binding from factor specific binding events.
+The prediction algorithm was presented in :cite:`torkler2015stammp`.

 **Pipeline input:** ``mpileup``